 Postponement Timing – Coaches are urged to take careful consideration before deciding to postpone a game.
 Postponing a game for reasons other than inclement weather is strongly discouraged.
 Experience has proven that it is better to play on your assigned day with only 5 or 6 players than to try and reschedule the game.
 NGS has a very limited spring season and there are few make-up field options other than Saturday.
 New England weather conditions can change very quickly so coaches are advised to wait until 3:30 p.m. or later before making a final decision.

 Notifying your Teams – If both teams agree to postpone, coaches must notify their respective team as quickly as possible.

-> Notifying Umpire Coordinator – The head coach of the home team is responsible for notifying the Umpire Coordinator, Susan Boyer, as quickly as possible by both email and phone call of a decision to postpone a game.
-If Susan does not hear from the home team coach, she will assume the game will be played as scheduled.
-Susan's email address is
+Notifying Umpire Coordinator – The head coach of the home team is responsible for notifying the Umpire Coordinator, Kerry Prasad, as quickly as possible by both email and phone call of a decision to postpone a game.
+If Kerry does not hear from the home team coach, she will assume the game will be played as scheduled.
+Kerry's email address is

-> Make Up Games – Saturday is the designated day to play make-up games.
+Make Up Games – Saturday is the designated day to play make-up games.
 The following schedule will be used for each division (Sunday is considered to be the first day of the week):

 Grade 2/3 teams will make-up their first postponed game of the week on the following Saturday at 1:00 p.m.

 Grade 4/5 teams will make-up their first postponed game of the week on the following Saturday at 3:00 p.m.